tariq7299/ArabicApp/dynamic-to-to.md

 - **Style the subscritpion plan section**
-    -   **Style the subscription plan card cocmpontne**
+    -   **Style the price**
-        - Creat the over all flex container of the card
-        - Create the flex of all sub items
         -

 - Also Dublicate all of them many times to mock the actual target web
+- Make the card header to be bold
+- Make title of subscriptopn plan section with the correct color
+-